Turning A Deadline Into A Headline

 IT staff partnered with Oracle to strip the legacy systems and re-load the Star Tribune data into their newly acquired systems.

-Where most Laserfiche users sing the praises of patient, phase-wise implementation gradually expanded over time from office to office or department to department, The Star Tribune didn’t have that luxury.
+Where most Laserfiche users sing the praises of a patient, phase-wise implementation gradually expanded over time from office to office or department to department, The Star Tribune didn’t have that luxury.

-“Since all our data needed to be pulled all at once, our approach wasn’t focused on phases or how many people at a time, but how we could pull our data and insure we got it all,” Kuester says, “as well as assuring the knowledge transfer of the custom bolt-on systems that McClatchy had developed.”
+“Since all our data needed to be pulled all at once, our approach wasn’t focused on phases or how many people at a time, but how we could pull our data and ensure we got it all,” Kuester says, “as well as assuring the knowledge transfer of the custom bolt-on systems that McClatchy had developed.”

-The challenge they faced now was where they could store their data, since the Star Tribune’s new servers and databases wouldn’t be ready for the initial testing phases.
+The challenge they faced now was where they could store their data since the Star Tribune’s new servers and databases wouldn’t be ready for the initial testing phases.
 And here’s where the Star Tribune’s new Laserfiche system really started to shine.

-In the past, Kuester relays, any PeopleSoft upgrade at McClatchy was always hindered with the fact that Bluebird could only be linked to a production server, which negated proper testing.
+In the past, Kuester relays, any PeopleSoft upgrade at McClatchy was always hindered by the fact that Bluebird could only be linked to a production server, which negated proper testing.
 Oracle had supplied Star Tribune IT staff with a lab environment to make multiple passes of extracting and loading data while the servers and databases were being installed, but the lab didn’t allow for testing the newspaper’s newly-acquired Laserfiche imaging processes.

 Running smarter now meant the Star Tribune needed to use Laserfiche to hit the ground running.